 You need to be honest with yourself before you make the call to reschedule.
 Ask yourself what the real reason is that you want to delay.
-Is if because you truly aren't prepared, or is the anxiety of a looming deadline getting the best of you?
+Is it because you truly aren’t prepared, or is the anxiety of a looming deadline getting the best of you?

 Either way, just be sure that you aren’t making decisions for the wrong reasons.
 Don’t be afraid of the exam, it’s totally passable!

 What to Bring on Test Day